mxyzpt1k/advent-of-code/README.md

 ## Day 5: If You Give A Seed A Fertilizer

 Part 1 wasn't too bad, but figuring out how to slice ranges in part 2 was taking too long.
-Eventually I decided fell back to modified brute force.
-Emacs Lisp just wasn't fast enough to try every possible input, so I skipped through the input data then backtracked to a solution.
+Eventually I decided on a modified brute force solution.
+Emacs Lisp just wasn't fast enough to try every possible input, so I skipped through the input data then backtracked the answer.

 ## Day 4: Scratchcards